-27 Apr Ingredient Spotlight: Rose Buds & Petals
+27 Apr Herbal Spotlight: Rose Buds & Petals

 Roses have been utilized for thousands of years for both cultural and therapeutic purposes.
 There are approximately 130 species of roses in the rose family.
 Although all roses are edible and may be used in tea, certain types are sweeter than others.
 Rose tea is a fragrant herbal beverage produced from rose flowers’ fragrant petals and buds, and has a pleasantly sweet flavor with a long-lasting aftertaste that entices taste buds for many minutes after each cup.
 Rose bud & petal tea differs from rose hips tea in that it is produced using fresh blooms, whilst rosehips tea is made with the fruit that grows after the flower petals have fallen.